June 30th

 Meaning of the subhAShita:

-Oh king, 'dharma' - if heard, seen, thought of, spoken of, or approved of - purifies the being always.
+Oh king, 'dharma'—if heard, seen, thought of, spoken of, or approved of—purifies the being always.

 Commentary:

 Any action should be justified as per dharma (virtue).
-There are many facets to any act or deed - hearing, seeing, thinking, speaking or even standing by as the approver.
+There are many facets to any act or deed—hearing, seeing, thinking, speaking, or even standing by as the approver.

-Even if one hears, sees, thinks, speaks or approves of a virtuous deed, it cleanses him!
-Dharma is an attribute that should be incorporated into every single thought and action.
-There is no end to it.
-One cannot say that because he did dharma today, tomorrow he can take rest.
-It is a constant process that is holding up the entire universe.
-Because the planets are following their dharma, because the 5 elements are following their dharma, because the sun, moon and stars are following their dharmas, the universe is the way it is today.
+Dharma is a constant process that is holding up the entire universe.
+Because the planets are following their dharma, because the 5 elements are following their dharma, because the sun, moon, and stars are following their respective dharmas, the universe is the way it is today.
 One day, fire can't suddenly decide to be cold and water can't decide to burn!

 pada vigrahaH: